nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Other than the icons mentioned above, there are also some other notations used in this guide:

-- <a href> Phrases underlined in blue </a> are hyperlinks that will bring you to another part of this documentation that is relevant to the phrase.
+- <a href> Phrases coloured in blue </a> are hyperlinks that will bring you to another part of this documentation that is relevant to the phrase.

 [Back to Table of Contents](#hmhero-user-guide)